publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 >     “(a) __Study.—__

->     The Medicare Payment Advisory Commission (in this section referred to as the ‘Commission’) shall conduct a study on the feasibility and advisability of providing for payment under part B of title XVIII of the Social Security Act \[part B of this subchapter\] for surgical first assisting services furnished by a certified registered nurse first assistant to medicare beneficiaries.
+>     The Medicare Payment Advisory Commission (in this section referred to as the ‘Commission’) shall conduct a study on the feasibility and advisability of providing for payment under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] for surgical first assisting services furnished by a certified registered nurse first assistant to medicare beneficiaries.

 >     “(b) __Report.—__